RoanokeParkElms/call-to-action/index.md

 &nbsp;&nbsp;&nbsp; 2823 Broadway E<br/>
 &nbsp;&nbsp;&nbsp; Seattle, WA 98102

-Either way, *thank you*, and you should expect a thank-you message within a day or two.
+Either way, *thank you*.
+If you don't get a thank-you message from us within a day or two of your donation, let us know by email.

 ## Learn more
 - About our videographer, [Ezra Asfaw](./videographer.html)<br/>